 Flood Planning and Recovery

 - Ensure key headquarters and plant personnel are registered with a MyUPRR user ID and password.
-This will allow access to report a Service Issue and enables sign-up for important Union Pacific notifications.
+This will allow access to open a case in Case Management and enables sign-up for important Union Pacific notifications.
 Register for a MyUPRR user ID and password now.

 - Once set up with a MyUPRR user ID and password, sign up for Marketing Notifications > Customer News notifications to receive flood updates by email.

 - Divert inbound flow of cars via the Diversion application.
 Request a Diversion now (user ID and password required).

 - Re-bill inbound Rail Security Sensitive Material cars (Toxic Inhalation Hazard, Poison Inhalation Hazard) away from storm reach via the Diversion application.
 Request a Diversion now (user ID and password required).